TangoSensory/DataIngestion/README.md

 # DataIngestion

-A solution to meet the following spec
+A time-constrained (partial)solution to meet the following spec:

 # DataIngestion Challenge